cprevallet/siliconsneaker/README.md

 Fenix: https://buy.garmin.com/en-US/US/p/107531#overview
 Forerunner: https://buy.garmin.com/en-US/US/p/620328#devices
 Once plugged in, the Garmin watch should mount itself as a USB device and present a file system to the host PC.
 Individual activities (runs) may be viewed when FIT files are opened from within the program.

+## Linux
+Start from the command line or from your desktop.
 ```
 siliconsneaker
 ```

+## Windows
+Click on SiliconSneaker in the start menu.
+Menu items are provided for both the English or Metric unit systems.

 There are a few command line options available as well.